FbW-22-E04/spa-component-render-with-functions-Rami24t/README.md

 ReactDOM.render(PrintHello(), myDiv);
 ```

-Note: the function PrintHello starts with a capital letter because we are going to converted into a [React Component](https://reactjs.org/docs/react-component.html) in the next exercise.
+Note: the function PrintHello starts with a capital letter because we are going to convert it into a [React Component](https://reactjs.org/docs/react-component.html) in the next exercise.

 # :speech_balloon: Instructions